When it comes to investing in language interpretation and translation, “price” and “cost” are two very different things.

 A language service provider essentially clocks out after you hang up the phone; a language access partner never stops working for you.

 How can you be sure you choose a true partner?
-Check out this helpful guide to selecting a language service provider for evaluation criteria, questions, and more.
+Check out this helpful guide to selecting a language services provider for evaluation criteria, questions, and more.